Who We Are

 Although the Church had been dedicated in 1882, our first resident Pastor, Father Peter Byrne, did not arrive on the scene until 1905.
 Father Byrne resided in the Wentzville Hotel until the parochial residence was built.
 Father John Kretchter succeeded Father Byrne and began establishing a school, holding classes in his residence until 1909 when the school was completed.
 Over the years, the parish has benefited from the hard work and dedication of 16 Pastors, our first Associate Pastors, and 3 permanent Deacons.
 Between 60 and 70 Sisters of the Most Precious Blood have served St. Patrick School as teachers and as Principals.
 Many caring lay teachers have also served the school, and we are still benefiting from their hard work and commitment.

 We have moved forward as we have grown and built to house the faithful of St. Patrick.
-We started with a handful of families and today we are a parish of 1900 families.
-With the same determination of our founding parishioners, we look to the future with hope and strength.
+We started with a handful of families and today we are a parish of 2500 families.
+With the same determination as our founding parishioners, we look to the future with hope and strength.

 Cemetery listing - click here